joelmalone/cow-game/readme.md

 ### Missing modules

-Sometimes Vite will fail to load a module that it has not yet seen; this is because it processed modules on-demand and sometimes fails to serve it up while doing so.
+Sometimes Vite will fail to load a module that it has not yet seen.
+This is because it processes modules on-demand, and sometimes fails to serve it up while doing so.

 **The solution**: reload the web page.

-By the time you reload, Vite should have finished processing the module and it will be served correctly this time.
+By the time you reload, Vite should have finished processing the module; it will be served correctly this time.